When we think of PTSD, many practitioners automatically think of soldiers, rape survivors, or childhood abuse survivors.

 When compared to the control group, these patients with diaries were less than half as likely to develop PTSD.

-We have many course on the treatment of trauma, to learn more please click here.
+We have many courses on the treatment of trauma to address other strategies for working with PTSD.

 What techniques or suggestions do you have for keeping patients from being traumatized due to medical procedures and medical conditions?